Must-Try Egg Ideas for Breakfast, Lunch or Dinner

 A classic French omelette consists of—well just eggs.
 But it’s all about the looks.
 The outside is smooth as silk with a pale-yellow color throughout.
 The delicate inside has the consistency of soft, creamy scrambled eggs.
 While these eggs may sound plain, they are anything but.

 Cooking the eggs is easy.
 Getting the result you want—not so much.
-The eggs are cooked quickly by shaking the pan.
-Then rather than folding it is rolled into a cylinder shape.
+Cook the eggs quickly by shaking the pan.
+Then roll it into a cylinder shape rather than folding.
 While this sounds simple, it takes attention to detail to achieve the perfect results.
-It should be soft, silky, and tender on the outside while staying moist on the inside.
+The perfect French omelette is soft, silky, and tender on the outside while staying moist on the inside.
 No brown spots allowed here.

 The French omelette can only be described as an exceptional delicacy created with just a few eggs.